35percent/11tystarter/src/redefining-social-rent.md

 ![](https://35percent.org/img/arexampless.png)

 ## The Ombudsman
-When Southwark rejected our complaint we referred the matter to the Local Government Ombudsman and in November 2016 he [published a damning report](https://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) stating that Southwark actually have no proper procedures for monitoring the delivery of affordable housing.
-In response Southwark undertook to introduce monitoring procedures and conduct an audit of all the section 106 affordable housing in the borough.
+When Southwark rejected our complaint we referred the matter to the Local Government Ombudsman and in November 2016 he [published a damning report](https://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) stating that Southwark didn't actually have ANY procedures for monitoring the delivery of affordable housing.
+In response, Southwark undertook to introduce monitoring procedures and conduct an audit of all the section 106 affordable housing in the borough.

 ![](https://35percent.org/img/LGOFinalDecisionSOR.png)